Python3pkg/Products.SilvaFind/README.txt

         ])

-For a good example of how to customize and use SilvaFind from your own extension, see SilvaDLCMS, which you can find here:
+For a good example of how to customize and use SilvaFind from your own extension, see the Silva DLCMS, which you can find here:

 svn co https://infrae.com/svn/dlcms/SilvaDLCMS/trunk/ SilvaDLCMS